innaky/utils/README.markdown

 ```

 * (**firsts** _lst_)     _function_:
-  `lst' is a list of lists.
+  _lst_ is a list of lists.
 Extract the cars of the sublists.

 ```lisp
 CL-USER> (first '((1 2 3) (4 5 6) (7 8 9)))